manasvi9745/Technical-Writing/Prompt-Engineering.md

 Provide examples in your input to guide the model.

 ### Role in Optimising Language Model Interactions
-#### Improved performance
+####1.
+Improved performance
-Well structured prompts significantly impact the performance of AI models.
-It provides a proper guidance to the model thus resulting in better accuracy and output.
+Well structured prompts significantly impact the performance of AI models by providing proper guidance to the model thus leading to better accuracy and responses.

-#### Customization
+####2.
+Customization & Personalization
 It helps the users to frame their instructions specific to their task and needs.
-Users can customise their prompts giving them more personalization.
+Users can customise their prompts enabling a more personalized AI interaction.

-#### Increased Efficiency
+####3.
+Increased Efficiency
-It helps reducing the time which is spent on perfoming a task by streamlining the conversation in more structured way.
+Structured interactions help in reducing the time which is spent on perfoming a task by streamlining the conversations.

-#### Improved Decision Making
+####4.
+Improved Decision Making
-It enables the users to obtain relevant information and make informed decisions utilising that.
+It enables the users to obtain relevant information and insights, helping in making informed and data-driven decisions.

 ## How does it work?
 Describe the mechanics of how prompts influence model behavior and the outcomes of different prompt types.